-Table VI shows the cost-equivalent benchmarking results for primary outcomes, and Table VII for secondaries.
+Table 6 shows the cost-equivalent benchmarking results for primary outcomes, and Table 7 for secondaries.
 Beginning with the third column, we linearize across transfer arms and test the marginal effect of receiving an additional \$100 from GD.
-Remarkably, across all 17 outcomes we do not have a single case where we can detect a significant slope across transfer amounts; indeed, more than half of the transfer slope coefficients are negative.19 The takeaway seems to be that this study features transfer amounts large enough to have cleared an impact threshold beyond which additional amounts of money do not lead to meaningfully better outcomes.
-For the purposes of cost adjustment, this result also indicates that the pre-specified way of using a linear transfer amount control to adjust the GD impacts will not have a strong effect on the predicted cost-equivalent outcome.
+Remarkably, across all 17 outcomes we do not have a single case where we can detect a significant slope across transfer amounts; indeed, more than half of the transfer slope coefficients are negative.21 The takeaway seems to be that this study features transfer amounts large enough to have cleared an impact threshold beyond which additional amounts of money do not lead to meaningfully better outcomes.
 The second column, Cost-equivalent GD impact, reports the coefficient on an indicator for receiving any treatment.
 This estimates the effect of GD at the cost-equivalent level.
 Significant here are the outcomes already shown to be moved by GD (hours worked, income, productive assets, consumption, subjective well-being, livestock wealth, and savings).
-In this pooled specification and with regression adjustment, we now get a small effect of cost-equivalent cash on business attitudes, significant at the 10% level.

 The first column, Differential impact of HD, presents the core of the comparative cost effectiveness exercise that this study was built to conduct.
 Using the linearized cost adjustment, it gives the differential impact of HD relative to a cash transfer of precisely equal amount.
 The results indicate that HD leads to somewhat lower monthly income and substantially fewer productive assets than a cost-equivalent cash transfer.
-In terms of secondary outcomes, HD also does significantly worse at driving subjective well-being, beneficiary consumption, and livestock wealth; and of all the outcomes in the study, only for the Business Knowledge index does HD do significantly better than cash.
+In terms of secondary outcomes, HD also does significantly worse at driving subjective well-being, beneficiary consumption, and livestock wealth; and of all the outcomes in the study, only for the Business Knowledge index does HD do significantly better than cash.22